kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

 - This is this tutorial by the [Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw).
   He's pretty awesome.

-- One of things I think I defintely have ahead of people in class is just pure mileage.
+- One of things I think I defintely have ahead of people in class/school is just pure mileage.
   A lot of people don't even have a Github, or if they do, it's pretty empty, or only filled with class homework. :(